unchainedshop/unchained-evolution/business-plan.md

 - Salesforce Demandware
 - …

-There are many reasons to go headless:
+There are many more reasons to go headless:
 - [https://ordercloud.io/headless-ecommerce-guide/][20]
 - [https://lamia.fi/en/blog/headless-ecommerce][21]
 - [https://public.four51.com/headless-ecommerce-platforms-future-saas/][22]
 - [http://www.greenlightcommerce.com/headless-commerce-b2c-commerce-suites/][23]

-## USP
+## Filling the gap

 Open Source is growing rapidly in the enterprise market and at the same time, headless platforms and headless-enabling technologies like GraphQL start to show the true potential.